 - 1/2 cup confectioners sugar plus more for dusting

 - 1/2 teaspoon salt

-- 8 tablespoons unsalted butter, softened but still cool, cut into 1-inch pieces, plus more for the baking dish
+- 8 tablespoons unsalted butter softened but still cool, cut into 1-inch pieces, plus more for the baking dish

 - 1 cup plus 2 tablespoons granulated sugar

-- 2/3 cup lemon juice (from 4 or 5 medium lemons), plus 1/4 cup finely grated zest
+- 2/3 cup lemon juice (from 4 to 5 large lemons, preferably organic), plus 1/4 cup finely grated zest

 - Pinch of salt

 - 4 tablespoons unsalted butter cut into 4 pieces